 This project focuses on southeastern Europe and the eastern Mediterranean, regions essential to understanding the initial stages of agricultural transition, the project brings together novel scientific methodologies used for the first time in the study of ancient mobility.
 Combining the study of aDNA evidence with that of high-resolution strontium isotopes in the teeth of ancient people will, when matched with strontium signals in underlying geologies, preserve information on humans’ lifelong mobility.
 These insights will be further integrated with evidence of land-use strategies by modeling geographical constraints to movement, as well as by studying environmental proxies indicative of climatic oscillations that are preserved in cave speleothems (i.e., stalactite and stalagmite).
 The studies will create an informed archaeological view from the remote past that could provide a unique and invaluable perspective on addressing global challenges.

 Funding for research and scholarship is provided by NOMIS, a private Swiss foundation.

-Led by Dušan Borić, an international team of scholars includes researchers drawn from the fields of evolutionary anthropology, genetics, archaeology, and more.
+The Academy is bringing together Dušan Borić and an international team of researchers drawn from the fields of evolutionary anthropology, genetics, archaeology, and more.